Server data from the Official MCP Registry

 kin remind exec --reminder-id <id>

-Kindex dreams.
-After each Claude Code session, a detached background process runs fuzzy deduplication, auto-applies pending suggestions, and strengthens edges between nodes that share domains.
+Kindex can run fuzzy deduplication, auto-apply pending suggestions, and strengthen edges between nodes that share domains.
 Like memory consolidation during sleep — replay, strengthen important paths, prune noise.

 # See what would happen (no changes)